apad2025/dog-mri-segmentation/README.md

 python fourier_upscale.py                         # upscale images 2x (only run once)
-python mask_editor.py                             # use to refine auto-generated masks python convert_to_mat.py                          # optional to convert .npy masks to .mat python water_fat_separation/wfs_to_mask_editor.py # convert a .mat DICOM series that has been fat/water separated into DICOM images
+python mask_editor.py                             # use to refine auto-generated masks python convert_to_mat.py                          # optional to convert .npy masks to .mat python mat_to_dcm.py                              # optional to convert .mat masks to DICOM segmentations for ITK-SNAP python water_fat_separation/wfs_to_mask_editor.py # convert a .mat DICOM series that has been fat/water separated into DICOM images
 ```